Vishwesh2026/SmartVend360/README.md

 # VendLogix Inventory Management System

-Welcome to StockFlow, your comprehensive solution for efficient inventory management.
+Welcome to VendLogix , your comprehensive solution for efficient inventory management.
 Manage your products, track inventory, and streamline order processes with ease.

 ## Getting Started